jhastrovio/Pers-MS-OpenAI/docs/design_decisions.md

 - **All LLM/AI (chat, RAG, file_search, etc.) is accessed via the official OpenAI Responses SDK (`openai` ≥ 1.14).**
 - **Multi-step agent orchestration and complex workflows use the OpenAI Agents SDK (`openai-agents` ≥ 0.3).**
+- **All file and metadata uploads use the OpenAI Vector Store API (GA endpoints) via the Python SDK, using the `attributes` field for metadata.**
+- **REST API workarounds are no longer needed; all ingestion is handled via the SDK.**
+- **Metadata filtering and search are supported; check the latest OpenAI documentation for filter syntax and updates.**
 - **All LLM/AI and embedding calls must go through the OpenAIService class (`openai_service` instance) for consistency.
 Do not use direct OpenAI API calls elsewhere in the codebase.**
 - **Version pinning:** Both SDKs are pinned in `requirements.txt` as per project rules.
 - **Secrets:** API keys are never committed; always loaded from `.env` or the Cursor Secrets tab.